Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit with branch versioning/README.md

 # Edit with branch versioning

-Create, query, and edit a specific server version using service geodatabase.
+Create, query, and edit a specific server version using a service geodatabase.

 ![Image of edit with branch versioning 1](edit-with-branch-versioning-1.png)
 ![Image of edit with branch versioning 2](edit-with-branch-versioning-2.png)